nithinmohantk/udacity-aws-developer-project-workspace/project/c2-microservices-v1/README.md

 *  [Nodejs and npm](https://nodejs.org/en/download/)

-## Exercise Instructions
+## Instructions to Use
-Perform the following tasks in the sequence mentioned below:
+To use the code base from this project:

 ### To Use the Code
 Clone the [course repo](https://github.com/nithinmohantk/udacity-aws-developer-project-workspace) and stay on the `master` branch.